-After sympathising with Kesha, Demi Lovato had a pop at what many took to mean Swift’s brand of feminism in a series of tweets, including: “Women empowerment is speaking up for other women even when it's something uncomfortable to speak up about,” and “Women empowerment is taking action now, not when it's convenient.”
+After sympathising with Kesha, Demi Lovato took a dig at what many took to mean Swift’s brand of feminism in a series of tweets, including: “Women empowerment is speaking up for other women even when it's something uncomfortable to speak up about,” and “Women empowerment is taking action now, not when it's convenient.”

-But male pop stars have just as much a responsibilty to make themselves heard on issues like sexual assault, as any female popstar.
+But male pop stars have just as much of a responsibilty to make themselves heard on issues like sexual assault as any female popstar.
 At the moment, that’s simply not happening, and that could partly be because there is less pressure on them to do so.
-With a sexual assault case as public as Kesha’s, the aftermath, as one Twitter user noted, “becomes a competition of which famous women help most while men get off doing nothing”.
+With a sexual assault case as public as Kesha’s, the aftermath, as one Twitter user noted, “becomes a competition of which famous women help most while men get off doing nothing.”

 I’m not saying that women artists shouldn’t say anything, or that the collective cry of solidarity from those who have is needless.
 Of course it isn’t.
 Those who have spoken out were right to, and unfortunately probably did so at the risk of taking a hit to their own careers.
 But that’s just the point.
 At the end of the day, it is much safer for a male artist to speak out about an issue like sexual assault, and that is a privilege that should be taken advantage of.